SkillsFundingAgency/das-shared-packages/SFA.DAS.NServiceBus/README.md

 ### Publishing Messages

 To ensure data is saved and messages are published as part of the same transaction then any messaging operations will need to be included in the same unit of work.
-By taking a dependency on `SFA.DAS.NServiceBus.IUnitOfWorkContext` this will give you access to the current request's events collection, for example:
+By taking a dependency on `SFA.DAS.UnitOfWork.IUnitOfWorkContext` this will give you access to the current request's events collection, for example:

 ```c#
 _unitOfWorkContext.AddEvent(new SomethingHappenedEvent());